robinpowered/backend-interview-challenge/README.md

 Welcome!

-Here you will find a set of problems to solve when interviewing with Robin.
+Here you will find a set of problems to solve when interviewing with the Robin backend team.
 These problems represent real-world scenarios you can expect to encounter while working at Robin.

 We do not expect you to spend more than 1 hour on each challenge, and at most 4 hours for all challenges.

 ## Getting Started

-You can code in any language you're comfortable in.
-We've provided a few toy projects to get you started in Java, PHP, and Node.
-Each repository will have its own README that explains how to build/run the project.
+We've provided a few example projects to get you started in Java, PHP, and NodeJS.
+Using our projects is not a requirement but it may help you avoid some framework bootstrapping and environment setup.
+Each repository has its own README that explains how to build/run the project.
 Feel free to modify anything within the projects or start from scratch.
-Using our projects is not required.

 If you decide to create your own project, the user data is found in `user_data.json`; otherwise, the data is baked into the projects that we've provided.
-This represents the json response of an external API that you would call to get user data.

 ## Challenges

-Each challenge builds off the previous one and they should be solved in sequential order.
-Solve as many challenges as you see fit.
+Each challenge builds off the previous one so you may find it easier to solve in sequential order.
+Solve as many challenges as you have time for.
 If you can't complete a challenge in the allotted time, don't worry about it.
-We recognize that you have other obligations and can't spend all day completing our challenges.
+We recognize that you may have other obligations throughout the day and don't expect you to reserve more time for the project.

 ### Challenge 1